85ip9gh/SpringBoot_CRUD_1/README.md

 - Use said value to display different error messages depending on server response
 - used this video(https://www.youtube.com/watch?v=X3qyxo_UTR4) for reference.

+### 10/23/2023
+- Style form inputs so that the color fits with the website's theme of dark and light blue
+- Add css grid to the "/home" page and "my-cars" page
+- Make the car "cards" look more appealing by adding background color to the car details and making the labels bold
+- Revert "===" back to "==" for the "buy" button in "/home" page because the car's seller wasn't being recognized and the "buy" button was not changing to a "unlist"

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)